Anyone – just emergency-service workers – can face a critical incident or more.Tweet

-I’m by no means suggesting that people avoid their feelings are cowards, far from it; been in their shoes my friends.
+I’m by no means suggesting that people who avoid their feelings are cowards, far from it; been in their shoes, my friends.
 But pretending I was invincible was exhausting and may have almost got me in the end.
 If I didn’t man up and face reality I was going to be my own critical incident.
-I am calling my fight to save myself firefighter self-rescue.
+I am calling my fight to save myself, firefighter self-rescue.

 Sadly, I was being “brave” for far too long.
 It wasn’t until the thoughts of ending my life were so dominating that I admitted I was running, that I was scared.

-You’ve spent your whole life holding it in, letting it fester, it’s time my friends.
-For my colleagues in the emergency services, men, women and other identities, it’s time for you to save yourself; you’ve earned it.
-After risking your own health, mental health included to save others, you own crisis is the next critical incident that needs your needs you to respond.
+You’ve spent your whole life holding it in, letting it fester.
+It’s time, my friends.
+For my colleagues in the emergency services – men, women and other identities – it’s time for you to save yourself; you’ve earned it.
+After risking your own health, mental health included, to save others, your own crisis is the next critical incident that needs you to respond.